 - Fled Ukraine on or after the 24 February 2022;

-- Have some form of the following identity documentation: foreign passport (biometric or not), internalpassport, identity card, birth certificate or asylum paper received on entry to Moldova.
+- Have some form of the following identity documentation: foreign passport (biometric or not), internal passport, identity card, birth certificate (for children under 14 years old inclusive).

 - Are currently staying in Moldova.

-- This program also includes permanent residents in Ukraine and attempts to maintain family unity for cases where family members are both Ukrainian and other nationalities.
+- Are citizens of a third country who have a temporary or permanent residence permit in Ukraine.
+This program also includes attempts to maintain family unity for cases where family members are citizens of Ukraine and other nationalities.

-4. I am interested in the flights.
+4. I am interested in an air transfer.
 How can I sign up?

 The easiest way to sign up for the program, is to complete the online pre-enrollment form available in Ukranian, Russian, English and Romanian.
-You can also ask to sign up for the EU+ Air Transfer program at the closest Enrolment Centre.
+You can also ask to sign up for the EU+ Air Transfer program at the closest UNHCR enrolment centre.

 5. What is the cost of the flights?

 The EU+ Air Transfer program is free of charge.
-At no time should not be asked for money or anything in exchange, including sexual favors, for enrolling in the program nor getting your flight tickets.
+Under no circumstances should you be asked for money or anything else, including sexual favors, in exchange for registering for the program or receiving the airline tickets.